foomo/webgrapple/README.md

-# webgrapple
+# WebGrapple

-a proxy and a client to take over routes of a remote server with local web servers
+A proxy and a client to take over routes of a remote server with local web servers